fieldtrip/website/faq/why_are_there_multiple_neighbour_templates_for_the_neuromag306_system.md

 ---
 title: Why are there multiple neighbour templates for the Neuromag306 system?
+category: faq
-tags: [faq, neuromag, template, warning]
+tags: [neuromag, template, warning]
 ---

 # Why are there multiple neighbour templates for the Neuromag306 system?